ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 # Chapter 5: Graph Gluing

 :::{attention}
-This chapter will engage you in deep relational thinking.
+This chapter will engage you in deep relational thinking!
 :::

 In the previous chapters, we have seen that graphs are a quite simple and powerful tool to model relationships between various entities.
 We also learnt the idea of identifying one graph inside another via a graph embedding.
 A graph embedding may coarse-grain the information in the domain graph by sending two different vertices/edge of the domain to the same vertex/edge in the codomain but it always **preserves the connectivity** of the domain.